 In this Olio, we’ll examine the impact and influence of LSD on American culture and politics in the 1960s.
 As the drug became popular among a wide range of radical thinkers, artists, and activists, a kind of “freak politics” attempted to merge personal transcendence and political liberation.
 We’ll take a look at the Diggers’ efforts to create a “free community” in the Haight-Ashbury, the ritual to “levitate” the Pentagon at an antiwar demonstration in 1967, U.S. soldiers tripping in Vietnam, Hunter S. Thompson’s “Freak Power” campaign for sheriff in Colorado, the militant insurgency of the Weather Underground, and other highlights of a wild historical moment, as we seek to understand how a mysterious drug took American politics through the looking glass.

 David Parsons, Ph.D., received his doctorate in History from the Graduate Center of the City University of New York (CUNY).
 He is a professor and writer whose work focuses on the political, social, and cultural history of 20th century America.
-He teaches courses in U.S. history and media at California State University, Channel Islands, and hosts a long-running weekly podcast on history and politic
+He teaches U.S. history and media at California State University, and hosts a long-running weekly podcast on history and politics called The Nostalgia Trap.

 Zoom link will be sent upon signup.